Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Champion."
 Tyal’s tone was amused and patient.
 "You have been training with these humans for a long time.
 We’ve read your reports and we haven’t sat on our tails. *Trust* me - First Fang is as good as it ever was.
 Better, probably."

 Daar flattened his ears, a bit stung.
 "I trust you, you know that.
-It’s…maybe I’m more nervous for myself.
+It’s... maybe I’m more nervous for myself.
 I gotta perform on the ‘HEAT’ when they do their scenario."

 "Oh?"